tablecheck/kubectl-application-shell/README.md

 Run `pipenv install` and `pipenv shell`.

-You can then run the script directly with python src/kubectl-application-shell.py and it will give you the options.
+You can then run `python -m kubectl_application_shell` and it will give you the options.

 It will automatically grab the image, resource limits/requests, config and secret mappings from the specified deployment.